AbtinMogharabin/MakeMe-BNN/README.md

 Overall, since the paper did not claim that ABNN causes significant performance improvements on pretrained models, it seems logical to assume that ABNN's key property is uncertainty estimation rather than substantial performance enhancements.
 For example, the paper reported a 95.4% accuracy for ResNet-50 on CIFAR10.
 It is reasonable to assume their pretrained ResNet-50 model had an accuracy of around 95-96%.
 In our case, our pretrained ResNet-50 model on CIFAR10 only achieved about 90% accuracy.
 Therefore,  we believe it makes sense that the ABNN version did not show a sudden 6% improvement and remained around 90%.
 We observed similar differences between our other pretrained models.

 We believe that in addition to problematic normalization weights, the issue with pretrained weights could be another key factor behind the lower performance of our ABNN classification models.
-The fact that our segmentation models show results close to the paper supports this explanation.
-However, we still observe that our segmentation models show a significantly lower AUC compared to the paper.
+The fact that our segmentation models show results closer to the paper supports this explanation.
+However, we still observe that our segmentation models show a significantly lower AUC compared to the paper which should be because of our modifications to the paper's training process.

 The following figure demonstrates one ensemble of our CIFAR10 ABNN training on ResNet-50 for 50 apochs.
+It could be seen that our implementation of the custom loss function is performing pretty well during our ABNN training.

 <div align="center">
     <img src="Images/ABNN_training_resnet50_cifar10.png" alt="Approach" width="800" height="300">
     <p id="DTD">Figure 10: Sample loss curve of our ABNN implementation</p>
 </div>

+Note that the paper did not share any such figures because the paper authors trained their models for a much lower number of epochs.

 # 4. Conclusion